jiminhsieh/jekyll-clean-dark/_posts/2017-09-26-Reading-List-for-Java-Developer.md

 * Books
     * [Effective Java, 2nd](https://www.amazon.com/Effective-Java-2nd-Joshua-Bloch/dp/0321356683/) by Joshua Bloch
         * I think every companies should give it to their Java developers.
 Even in Java 8, I thought it still work for most of part.
-However, it would publish [3rd edition]() this year.
-You could wait for it.
-Although, I could not wait for it, I hope it could release as soon as possible.
+However, it would be publish [3rd edition](https://www.amazon.com/Effective-Java-3rd-Joshua-Bloch/dp/0134685997) this year, you could wait for it.
+Although, I could not wait for it, I hope it could be release as soon as possible.
     * [Java Generics and Collection](http://shop.oreilly.com/product/9780596527754.do)
         * It explains different Collections in depth and teach you how to use those Collections.
 It also teaches you the Generics.
-To have good design in Java, it would be essential to familiar with Generic.
+To have good designs in Java, it would be essential to familiar with Generic.
     * [Java Concurrency in Practice](https://www.amazon.com/gp/product/0321349601)
         * In modern software, we need to deal lots of concurrent situations, I thought this book would let you know how JVM handle threads in detailed.
     * Core Java Volume [I](https://www.amazon.com/Core-Java-I-Fundamentals-10th/dp/0134177304) & [II](https://www.amazon.com/Core-Java-II-Advanced-Features-10th/dp/0134177290)